devcampos/Challenge1/README.md

 You are currently working with highly specialized devices that may perform a single background task and a single foreground task.
-Each task consumes a fixed number of resources (resource consumption) from the device’s available resource capacity.
+Each task consumes a fixed number of resources (resource consumption) from the deviceâ€™s available resource capacity.
 E.g., a device with a capacity of 3 may run the following
 configurations:
 - A background task that consumes 1 resource and a foreground task that consumes 2 resources or vice versa.
 - A background task that consumes 1 resource and a foreground task that consumes 1 resource.
 From the previously enumerated configurations, only the former can be considered an optimal configuration.
-A device may not be configured with tasks whose sum of resource consumption surpasses the device’s resource capacity.
+A device may not be configured with tasks whose sum of resource consumption surpasses the deviceâ€™s resource capacity.
 Challenge
-In general, given a set of background tasks and a set of foreground tasks, a device is optimally configured when the device is loaded with a background task and a foreground task whose resource consumption is equal to or as close as possible to the device’s resource capacity without surpassing it.
+In general, given a set of background tasks and a set of foreground tasks, a device is optimally configured when the device is loaded with a background task and a foreground task whose resource consumption is equal to or as close as possible to the deviceâ€™s resource capacity without surpassing it.
 Your Task
 Given,
 - A device with capacity N,